-The warranty is equally impressive as the rest of the rebounder.
+The warranty is equally impressive as the rest.
 Being a ‘PRO’ model, it comes with an extended warranty – lifetime on the frame and legs, 5 years on the mat, 4 years on the elastic cords and a year on other parts.
 This is one of the best warranties in the trampoline world.

 The assembly isn’t difficult.
 You get the mat unit and the legs separately, and you have to install the legs onto the frame part.
 Make sure to tighten the legs well, otherwise the trampoline could wobble and feel very unstable.

 You also get a 4-in-1 workout DVD with one exercise segment divided into four parts: warm-up, cardio exercise, stretching and cool-down.
 To call it ‘4-in-1’ is therefore a bit of a misnomer, but it’s a good program.

 570 vs. the rest: Is it worth it?

 Compared with other trampolines, such as 350 or 220, this one features a 3-coat low friction finish; with 7 firmness settings, just like the smaller 370 (3 for model 350, 1 for model 220).
 Firmness levels let you fine-tune the trampoline to your liking.
 If 7 levels seems like overkill, Model 350’s three firmness levels look like a sweet spot.
 This model has a larger number of cords that are 1 mm wider in diameter, and sports a 50 lbs higher weight limit than the rest.

 Is it worth your while?
 Well, it is the best of the best that JumpSport offers.
 If you spend a lot of time on a fitness trampoline, and if money is not a consideration, this would definitely be excellent for you.
 But it’s certainly not the best-buy mini trampoline.
 If you can live with that, buy this one ASAP.